up201806330/WebGLZeppelin/Project1/README.md

 <h4>3.1 Airship Modelation</h4>

-- [ ] Make Airship
+- [x] Make Blim
-- [ ] Center of the Ellipsoid in (0, 10, 0)
+- [x] Center of the Ellipsoid in (0, 10, 0)
-- [ ] Main body with 2 units of length and 1 unit of height / width
+- [x] Main body with 2 units of length and 1 unit of height / width
-- [ ] Textures on all objects of the Airship
+- [x] Textures on all objects of the Airship
-- [ ] Materials on all objects of the Airship
+- [x] Materials on all objects of the Airship
-- [ ] Submit
+- [x] Submit Picture

 <h4>3.2 Airship's aditional animations</h4>

-- [ ] 1.
+- [x] 1.
 Propellers' animation: rotation speed -> airship speed
 - [ ] 2.
 Vertical "steering wheels" should incline to the left or right when the aircraft changes direction. (see the pdf for a more detailed description)
 - [ ] 3.
 Autopilot (see the pdf for a more detailed description)